yodaplus/xss/DEVELOPING.md

 multiplicatively.
 It usually doesn't make sense to multiply a `wad` by a `wad` (or a `rad` by a `rad`).

-Two multiplaction operators are used in `dss`:
+Two multiplaction operators are used in `xss`:

 - `mul`: standard integer multiplcation.
 No loss of precision.
 - `rmul`: used for multiplications involving `ray`'s.
 Precision is lost.